SumoLogic/sumologic-documentation/docs/cse/integrations/configuring-threatq-source-in-cse.md

 ## Looking for ThreatQ indicators using Cloud SIEM rules

-Threat Intelligence sources are used at the time of Record ingestion.
-When a Record is ingested, Cloud SIEM determines whether any of the fields in the Record exist in any of your Threat Intelligence sources.
-When a Record contains a value that matches an entry in one or more Threat Intelligence sources, the `hasThreatMatch` Cloud SIEM rules function searches incoming Records in Cloud SIEM for matches to threat intelligence indicators.
+Threat Intelligence sources are used at the time of record ingestion.
+When a record is ingested, Cloud SIEM determines whether any of the fields in the record exist in any of your Threat Intelligence sources.
+When a record contains a value that matches an entry in one or more Threat Intelligence sources, the `hasThreatMatch` Cloud SIEM rules function searches incoming records in Cloud SIEM for matches to threat intelligence indicators.
 For more information, see [Threat Intelligence Indicators in Cloud SIEM](/docs/security/threat-intelligence/threat-indicators-in-cloud-siem/).
 -->

 This topic has information about configuring a ThreatQ source in Cloud SIEM.